 For now, her nonprofit Safe Shelters Inc., will “continue to be committed to supporting LGBTQ asylum seekers in Tijuana.”

-Across town another space serving a similarly marginalized community of LGBTs and migrants is Jardin de las Mariposas.
+Across town another space serving a similarly marginalized population of LGBT communities and migrants is Jardín de las Mariposas.

 Jardin de las Mariposas